BIMsense/BIM_data_template/README.md

 ## Planned improvements

-1. The column G identified attributes are not fully consistent and could require improvement or additional explaination.
+1. The column G identified attributes are not fully consistent and require improvement or additional explaination.

 ## License
 This information is licensed under Creative Commons Attribution Share Alike 4.0